Dhiraj123-star/langchain_groq/README.md

 A powerful, lightning-fast AI chatbot that combines **LangChain's** conversation management with **Groq's** ultra-fast inference capabilities and **OpenAI's** high-quality embeddings for document Q\&A. Built with **Streamlit** for an intuitive web interface featuring both conversational chat and intelligent document analysis with **real-time streaming responses**.
 Now fully containerized using **Docker** and orchestrated with **Docker Compose** for easy deployment and scaling.
+Now also integrated with **GitHub Actions CI/CD** for automated Docker image building and pushing to Docker Hub.

 ## ✨ Key Features